thearn/stl_tools/README.md

 stl_tools
 =======================
-Python code to produce STL geometry files from plain text, LaTeX code, and 2D numpy arrays (matrices) This allows for rapid 3D printing of text, rendered equations, or simple digital images.
+Python code to generate STL geometry files from plain text, LaTeX code, and 2D numpy arrays (matrices).

+This allows for rapid 3D printing of text, rendered equations, or simple digital images.
+Use them for product prototyping, art, cookie cutters, chocolate molds, whatever you can think of.

+Besides printing, these can also be merged into other 3D meshes for many other possible uses, using programs such as Blender.

+Also included is a function that can convert raw LaTeX expressions to high quality .png images, which allows for simple inclusion of LaTeX equations into non-LaTeX document editors.

 ## Requirements:
 - [Python](http://python.org/) 2.7 or higher (Python 3.x not yet tested, but would probably work)
 - [Numpy](http://www.numpy.org/) 1.7 or higher (for array manipulation)
-- [Scipy](http://www.scipy.org/) 0.12 or higher (for reading and filtering functions)
+- [Scipy](http://www.scipy.org/) 0.12 or higher (for image reading and filtering functions)
-- [Matplotlib](http://matplotlib.org/) 1.2.1 or higher (for rendering text and LaTeX)
+- [Matplotlib](http://matplotlib.org/) 1.2.1 or higher (for rendering text and LaTeX to image data)

 ## Usage:
 Run `python setup.py build install` to install.
 This will check for the dependencies above and install the library.

-There are 3 principal functions to import from stl_tools:
+There are 3 principal functions (no classes) to import and use from stl_tools:

 ### `numpy2stl`
     numpy2stl(A, fn, scale=0.1, mask_val = -np.inf, ascii=False, calc_normals=False)